 On this page

 Transport by road: the CMRThe Convention Relative au Contrat de Transport International de Marchandises par Route (CMR) is an international treaty for transport by road.
 It has been signed by nearly every European country, but also by countries further afield, such as Iraq and Lebanon.
-The CMR requires that goods being transported must come accompanied by a standard transport document, that is acknowledged and accepted in all of Europe, to be shown at Customs and police checks.
+The CMR requires that goods being transported must come accompanied by a standard transport document or freight note, that is acknowledged and accepted in all of Europe, to be shown at Customs and police checks.
 You would do wisely to use this standard document.
 A correctly filled-out freight note contains all the information you need for an efficient and successful transport, plus the adhering documentation.
 The freight note proves that the stated number of goods have been delivered by / to the stated individual(s).
 It can also be used to prove that goods have been damaged or gone missing during transport.
 The Stichting Vervoeradres website provides additional information about the CMR and the participating countries (in Dutch).
 You can also view the CMR in English (second link).

 Transport by rail: the CIM or ISVDo you transport goods abroad by train?
 Then you’ll need a Convention Internationale concernant le Transport des Marchandises par Chemin de Fer (CIM-freight note) or Internationale Spoor Vrachtbrief (International Railroad Freightnote, ISV).
 The document consists of 5 copies: one for you, one for the addressee, one for the destination station’s railway company, one for the export country’s railway company, and one for the station of departure’s railway company.
 The document has to be filled out both by you and the railway company with which you make the transport arrangement.